Doctorate in Business Administration option in Hospitality and Tourism Management

 The Ph.D. in business administration with a concentration in hospitality and tourism

-management (HTM) provides the competencies and confidence needed to teach and conduct
+management (HTM) provides the competencies and confidence needed to teach, conduct

-research and apply research findings in teaching and the hospitality and tourism industry.
+research and apply research findings in teaching in the hospitality and tourism industry.

-The program emphasizes flexibility, independence, and interdisciplinary skills to
+The program emphasizes flexibility, independence and interdisciplinary skills to accommodate

-accommodate your needs and research interests.
-The philosophy of the program is to
+your needs and research interests.
+The philosophy of the program is to encourage each

 One of the nation's oldest HTM education programs.